Table of Contains

 7. Monitoring, reporting and audit

-In reality, various business systems and services are interconnected in many cases, prompting the need of coordination with a dedicated document management system and customization in order to align the functions and interface as a document information system.
+In reality, various business systems and services are interconnected in many cases, prompting the need of coordination with a dedicated document management system and customization in order to align the functions and interface as a document and information system.
 However, such alignment is not necessarily possible due to technical reasons and cost.

 Vital in doing so is to have an accurate assessment of the differences and what is deficient or excessive, introduce ideas in system and service configurations and/or add manual work to fill any needs in the business operation procedure.